Frequently Asked Questions

 Does Preston GM Langley FC (PGMLFC) host any clinics for player development?

 PGMLFC offers options for a wide variety of clinics, academies and development programs for our players.
-You can find these on the website.
-We will also periodically email information to parents and players throughout the year.
+We sometimes periodically email information to parents and players throughout the year.

 How do I get in touch with executives of the club?

-Click here to see our board members; they can all be reached by e-mail.
-Keep in mind these are volunteers and may not be able to respond to you immediately.
+Click here to see our board members and click here to contact us.
+Please keep in mind our club personnel are volunteers and may not be able to respond immediately.

 Can I request a teammate or team after U10?

-Yes, we always take requests for house team players and try to accommodate them as best as possible, however there are no guarantees.
-Request for rep. teams cannot be made as teams are created, and players chosen, from tryouts
+Yes, we always take requests for house team players and try to accommodate them as best as possible.
+However there are no guarantees.
+Request for rep teams cannot be made as players are selected through tryouts.

 Can my child play up a year with a sibling or friend?

-My child is small and born late in the calendar year; can she play down on a younger team?
+My child is small and born late in the calendar year - can they play down on a younger team?

 Every child must play in their birth year age group, they cannot play down.
-Playing up one year may be considered on a player to player basis only in the Senior levels, and must be approved by the LFC Technical Department.
+Playing up one year may be considered on a player to player basis in the Senior levels and must be approved by our Technical Department.

 Can we request a coach or team?

 Requests are always considered but not guaranteed.
-Submit your request to the respective Age Group Coordinator of your age bracket as shown on the Age Group Coordinator page.
+Submit your request to the respective Age Group Coordinator of your age bracket.

 Do players travel outside Langley?

-Yes, but usually only at U11 and up and can (but not always) include trips as far east as Hope, North to Whistler, South to White Rock and West to Richmond.
+Yes, but usually only at U11 and up.
+These may include trips as far east as Hope, North to Whistler, South to White Rock and West to Richmond.
 U10 and under usually only play other Langley teams.
-However all ages who enter tournaments may have to travel to the home locations of those tournaments.
-Rep teams can be required to travel to Vancouver Island, the Interior and beyond at the player’s expense.
+However, all ages who enter tournaments may have to travel to the home locations of those tournaments.
+Rep teams can be required to travel to Vancouver Island, the Interior, and beyond at the player’s expense.
 Fundraising by teams often support these extra expenses.

 How do I file a complaint?

-All complaints should be directed to the PGMLFC executive using their contact information found here.
+All complaints should be directed to PGMLFC executives.
+Please contact us.

 Have any other questions?

 Any other questions?
-If you have a question that you didn’t see listed here, contact the applicable PGMLFC executive .
+If you have a question that you didn’t see listed here, feel free to contact us.